Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 So how successful were those string system manufacturers?
 What do microinverters and DC optimisers have in common?

-Cost: It’s difficult to estimate the cost of any solar installation because the specifics are so unique for each install, but a string system with optimisers is only marginally cheaper than a microinverter solar system.
+Cost: It’s difficult to estimate the cost of any solar installation because the specifics are so unique for each install, but a string system with optimisers costs about the same as a microinverter solar system.

 Panel Orientation: When you have multiple panels facing different directions, you need microinverters or optimisers for that system to work.